aws-amplify/amplify-backend/README.md

 This will also point your local npm config to the local npm proxy.
 At this point you can npm install any packages in the repo and it will pull from the local proxy instead of directly from npm.

-To stop the local server and reset your npm registry run `npm run npm-proxy:stop`.
+To stop the local server and reset your npm registry run `npm run stop:npm-proxy`.

-To clear the proxy package cache run `npm run npm-proxy:clear`.
+To clear the proxy package cache run `npm run clean:npm-proxy`.
 This will remove all packages you have published to the local proxy.

-To start the npm proxy without immediately publishing, run `npm run npm-proxy:start`.
+To start the npm proxy without immediately publishing, run `npm run start:npm-proxy`.

 To publish a snapshot to an already running npm proxy run `npm run publish:snapshot:local latest`